Dilden/helth/README.md

 # helth app

 Helth app aims to be a minimalist web app for tracking calories, sodium, and water intake.
-It is built with [`sveltekit`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+It's a PWA built with [`SvelteKit`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Your data is your data, which is why once the app loads, none of it is sent back to the server.
+The only functionality that talks to the server is the barcode scanner. which can magically ✨ add items to the daily totals.

 ## Getting started